-We are living in an era where we are surrounded by artificial intelligence.
+We’re living in an era where we are surrounded by artificial intelligence.
 From voice-powered virtual personal assistants like Siri to security surveillance used in malls and airports, AI is everywhere.

-Whether you know it or not, Artificial Intelligence has a huge impact on our business and personal lives.
+Whether you know it or not, artificial intelligence has a huge impact on our business and personal lives.
 In today’s data-driven world, AI has made it possible for businesses to sift through millions of data and interpret it to make informed decisions — all in a split second.

 This level of efficiency was impossible just a few years ago.

 And now, thanks to artificial intelligence, small businesses can finally compete with multimillion dollar ones because AI makes it possible for them to cut costs by keeping the number of staff low.
 Less employees mean less monthly salaries, benefits, and a host of other expenses associated with keeping a large team.